 However, if the quinoa is prewashed, rinsing quickly versus prewashing is a quick remedy to washing the quinoa.

 - If using prewashed quinoa, measure the quinoa, transfer it to a medium-sized bowl, and fill it with water.
-Next, pour the contents into a fine-mesh sieve, then rinse the quinoa again with fresh water and set aside.

 Once the quinoa is washed or rinsed, it's time to toast it.